Andrew Romanoff: 2014 U.S. House election

 Romanoff ran for the United States House of Representatives from Colorado's 6th congressional district in 2014.
+On October 8, 2014, the Aurora Sentinel endorsed Romanoff.
 He lost to incumbent Republican Mike Coffman, 42.99% to 51.90%.
-Romanoff had relocated to Aurora, Colorado, in the 6th district, in 2013 to establish residency for his 2014 campaign.
-The district became significantly more hospitable to Democratic candidates after 2011, when it was redrawn to include nearly as many Democratic and unaffiliated voters as Republican voters.

-In May 2014 Howard Dean endorsed Romanoff and spoke at one of his campaign fundraising events.
-Despite committing to reject contributions from political action committees and special interest groups, the Colorado Observer reported in August 2013 that Romanoff had received a plurality of his second-quarter fundraising from the legal industry.

-On October 8, 2014, the Aurora Sentinel endorsed Romanoff.
-On October 10, Politico reported that national Democrats were canceling more than a $1 million in campaign ads in support of Romanoff, "a sign of waning confidence in his prospects."

 2020 U.S. Senate election

 On February 7, 2019, Romanoff announced his candidacy to challenge incumbent Republican Senator Cory Gardner in the 2020 election.
-He won the statewide caucuses with 86% of the vote but was defeated by former Governor John Hickenlooper in the Democratic primary.
+Among Romanoff supporters was progressive populist radio host Jim Hightower.
+Romanoff won the statewide caucuses with 86% of the vote but was defeated by former Governor John Hickenlooper in the Democratic primary.

 Political positions

 A political progressive, Romanoff has advocated for a Green New Deal and Medicare for All.
-Romanoff has stated his support for the Affordable Care Act.
-He has declined to give his position on the Keystone Pipeline until a delayed State Department review is complete.